danzerpp/CMS/README.md

 **CMS System for manage recipes and building layout for user page**

+**Running the system**

+To run the system you have to clone project and run command "docker-compose up" in main folder of project

 **Introduction**

 The aim of project is to manage recipes created by admins or cookers and publishing them to public website sorted and assigned to proper category.
 There are 3 roles in system - admin, cooker and user.
 Division of possible method used by proper role is listed below.